 With the firehose of imagery that’s streaming down daily from a variety of sensors, the need for using AI to automate feature extraction is only increasing.
 To make sure your organization is prepared, Esri is taking AI to the next level.
-We are very excited to announce the release of ready-to-use geospatial AI models on ArcGIS Living Atlas of the World.
+We are very excited to announce the release of ready-to-use pretrained deep learning models on ArcGIS Living Atlas of the World.

 To kick it off, we’ve added three models — building footprint extraction and land cover classification from satellite imagery, and another model to classify points representing trees in point cloud datasets.